manish-shrivastava/cabin.css/README.md

 ##Cabin's extensions

 Cabin is as powerful as you choose to make it.
-Adding extensions to your Cabin project couldn't be easier &mdash; simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see the Installing section below).
+Adding extensions to your Cabin project couldn't be easier &mdash; simply add an additional stylesheet link in the <code>&lt;head&gt;</code> of your HTML document (see <i>How to use</i>).

-##Current extensions
 <code>reset.cabin.css</code> &mdash; a small yet effective CSS reset file
 <br/>
 <code>grid12.cabin.css</code> &mdash; a 12 column grid, based on 960.gs which includes width based media queries